top of page

 I followed this with The Mental Health Survival Guide, which was also translated into Spanish and re-published in conjunction with MIND, the mental health charity.

-Developing the Writing Your Wellbeing packs has been a wonderful way to share writing and mental health care/self-care with anyone who needs it.
-Having explored the use of aromatherapy and linked these newer skills with many years of being a writer and mental health practitioner, the packs are an enriching path to dealing with a range of the mental health challenges most, if not all, of us will experience as we go through life.
+Developing the Writing Your Wellbeing self-help packs has been a wonderful way to share writing and mental health care/self-care with anyone who needs it.
+By incorporating the use of essential oils, the packs have become an enriching path to help deal with the range of the mental health challenges most, if not all, of us will experience at some point in our life.

-However, it was fate that determined my most recent steps - the development of sensory creative writing wellbeing packs for people with - and without - visual impairment.
+However, it was fate that determined my next steps - the development of sensory creative writing wellbeing packs for people with - as well as without - visual impairment.

 In May 2023, my husband, Steve, developed a rare neurological condition that caused his immune system to attack his central nervous system and irrevocably damage his optic nerves, causing him severe sight impairment.
 One year after this life changing event, I was diagnosed with dry macuIar degeneration, an incurable condition which nibbles away at the central vision.

-So, quality of wellbeing for people with visual impairment - and without - became our focus.
+So, quality of wellbeing for people both with and without visual impairment became our focus.
 Hopefully you will enjoy the information on this page and go on to get a lot from the writing wellbeing products we offer, whether in text, audio, or braille.

 Namaste